SHTOOLS/SHTOOLS/docs/pages/fortran/using-with-f95.md

 ```bash
 man makegriddh
 ```
-Alternatively, the man pages can be accessed from the *Fortran 95 Routines* menu on this web site.
+Alternatively, the man pages can be accessed from the *Fortran 95 Reference* menu on this web site.